banzaicloud/koperator-docs/docs/tips-tricks.md

 When the **headlessServiceEnabled** option is disabled (false), it creates a ClusterIP service.
 When using a ClusterIP service, your client application doesn’t need to be aware of every Kafka broker endpoint, it simply connects to *kafka-all-broker:29092* which covers dynamically all the available brokers.
 That way if the Kafka cluster is scaled dynamically, there is no need to reconfigure the client applications.

-## Retrieving broker configuration during downscale running
+## Retrieving broker configuration during downscale operation

-When a broker is downscaling thus the broker configuration is missing from the kafkaCluster/spec/brokers field, the last broker configuration can be retrieved with the following command.
+When a broker is downscaling, the broker configuration is missing from the kafkaCluster/spec/brokers field.
+You can retrieve the last broker configuration with the following command.

 ```bash
 echo <value of the kafkaCluster/status/brokerState/brokerID/configurationBackup> | base64 -d | gzip -d